LoomSDK/LoomSDK/docs/guides/01_Introduction/01_loom_nutshell.md

 ## LoomScript

-LoomScript is a simple language very similar to JavaScript, JavaScript, Java, or C#.
+LoomScript is a simple language very similar to JavaScript, ActionScript, Java, or C#.
 A full language reference is available [here](http://docs.theengine.co/loom/1.1.3452/guides/02_LoomScript/02_syntax.html).
 We'll give some very short examples here to get you started.

 LoomScript is strongly and implicitly typed.
 In other words, LoomScript knows the type of every variable and will give you an error if you try to do something invalid.
 Types are specified with a colon and the typename, although in many cases they are optional.
 For instance: